 );

-ApsaraVideo Player SDK for Web allows you to play videos stored in the China (Shanghai), Germany (Frankfurt), and Singapore (Singapore) regions.
+ApsaraVideo Player SDK for Web allows you to play videos stored in the China (Shanghai), Germany (Frankfurt), and Singapore regions.
 You can play videos by using video IDs and playback credentials or by using Security Token Service (STS).
-The player parses the region information and obtains the playback URL of the video in this region.
+The player parses the region information and obtains the playback URL of the video in the corresponding region.

 • Playback based on video IDs and playback credentials: The player parses the region information from the playback credential to obtain the playback URL of the video.
 In this case, you do not need to specify the region in the configurations.

-• STS-based playback: You can specify the region in which the video you want to play resides by setting the region parameter.
-Valid values for the region parameter: cn-shanghai, eu-central-1, and ap-southeast-1.
+• STS-based playback: You can specify the region in which the video you want to play resides by setting the region attribute.
+Valid values for the region attribute: cn-shanghai, eu-central-1, and ap-southeast-1.
 Default value: cn-shanghai.
-The following sample code provides an example:
+Sample code:

 var player = new Aliplayer({